aladinD/SafeMERGE/README.md

 3. Compute the safety subspace from the specified unaligned and aligned models.
 4. Merge the adapters based on the cosine similarity threshold (using partial merging if the similarity is below 0.35).
 5. Save the final SafeMERGE model in the specified output directory.

+---

+### Implementational Note: Why Qwen Models Are Handled Differently
+Qwen models include additional parameters, such as biases, that are not part of the LoRA layers.
+These extra parameters often have shapes that do not match the expected 2D structure used for LoRA projections (e.g., 1D biases).
+As a result, when a Qwen model is detected, the code **skips non-2D parameters** to ensure that only valid 2D LoRA parameters are processed during projection.